FAIRplus/the-fair-cookbook/content/recipes/infrastructure/dats-model.md

 ## Model overview

-Data Tag Suits (DATS) is a data description model designed and produced to describe datasets being ingested in DataMed, a prototype for data discovery developed as part of the bioCADDIE project.
+Data Tag Suits (DATS) {footcite}`pmid28585923` is a data description model designed and produced to describe datasets being ingested in DataMed, a prototype for data discovery developed as part of the bioCADDIE project {footcite}`pmid28546571`.
 DATS was co-developed by the Oxford e-Research Centre and the NIH Data Common Big Data to Knowledge (BD2K) initiative, where it was used to uniformly represent metadata across a number of projects, including the Genotype-Tissue Expression project (GTEx) and Trans-Omics for Precision Medicine (TOPMed).

 DATS is semantically compatible with the Data Catalog Vocabulary (DCAT), a Resource Description Framework (RDF) vocabulary designed to facilitate interoperability among data catalogues published on the web, as well as schema.org (SDO), which is a community-driven effort with a similar interoperability goal to DCAT but a more general-purpose scope.